fabiomercorio/fabiomercorio.github.io/publications.md

   bibsource = {dblp computer science bibliography, https://dblp.org}
 }

+@inproceedings{SENTIRE2020,
+author={Lorenzo Malandri and Fabio Mercorio and  Mario Mezzanzanica and Navid Nobani}, title={MEET: A Method for Embeddings Evaluation for Taxonomic Data }, journal={SENTIRE-Sentiment Elicitation from Natural Text for Information Retrieval and Extraction, ICDM workshop (to appear)}, year={2020}
+}

 @Article{CII2020,
 author={Lorenzo Malandri and Fabio Mercorio and  Mario Mezzanzanica and Navid Nobani}, title={MEET-LM: A Method for Embeddings Evaluation for Taxonomic Data in the Labour Market},